bengarrett/RetroTxt/docs/source_code.md

 # RetroTxt

-## Source code
+# Source code

-RetroTxt employs an [open sourced license](https://choosealicense.com/licenses/lgpl-3.0/) with the complete code available on [GitHub](https://github.com/bengarrett/RetroTxt).
-This page instructs on how to use the source in both Chrome and Firefox web browsers.
+RetroTxt employs an [open sourced license](https://choosealicense.com/licenses/lgpl-3.0/) with the complete source code available on [GitHub](https://github.com/bengarrett/RetroTxt).
+This page instructs on how to use the source in both Chromium based and Firefox web browsers.

 [Visual Studio Code](https://code.visualstudio.com) is used to create RetroTxt, and so it has some `.vscode` conveniences included in the package such as Tasks and extension recommendations.

-The source code also depends on [Node.js](https://nodejs.org) with [NPM](https://www.npmjs.com) for a some linting and build tools.
+The source code also depends on [Node.js](https://nodejs.org) with [NPM](https://www.npmjs.com) for some linting and build tools.

 ## Download